vmware-tanzu/application-accelerator-samples/java-rest-service/README.md

 ```
 --- EndGradle

+## Database

+If you are using Testcontainers for testing then you will need a local database running, see [DATABASE.md](DATABASE.md#local).
+If you selected to use H2 as an in-memory database for testing then you don't need to worry, it is included already.

+## Run tests

 After that it is a good habit to compile the test classes and execute those tests to see if your application is still behaving as you would expect:

 --- StartMaven
 ```bash
 ./mvnw verify